 We know that that seems like a lot, so start with once per week and work towards getting as close to every day as you can.

-My pet hates it when I brush their teeth, what do I do?
+They hate it when I brush their teeth, what do I do?

 This shouldn’t come as a surprise, but most pets hate getting their teeth brushed.
 They fear what they do not understand, and no matter how much they may trust you, their fearless leader, they are not going to enjoy you poking around in their mouths with a brush.
 Go slow, and be patient.